sleekmason/Lilidog/README.md

 - Dmenu for an alternate menu source. - ALT + F2 pulls the full menu up, while ALT + F3 pulls up a <br/>
 customized menu with only the most commonly used apps. <br/>
-Another menu option using wbar with pre-cofigured values can be turned on with Alt + F5 <br/> There are four pre-made wbar lines ready to mix and match whatever you come up with.

 - Thunar as default file manager, with Pcmanfm and Spacefm as alternatives.
 Custom right-click <br/> options for each are already enabled.
 See what you like best.